 Cash or Credit?: Tracking The Changes in How Consumers Pay

-Franchise Payments Network processes payments for more than 120 franchise chains across the service, and lodging sectors.
+Franchise Payments Network processes payments for more than 120 franchise chains across the retail, restaurant, service, and lodging sectors.
 This makes us uniquely positioned to provide a snapshot of the economy in franchising.
 Over the next few issues we are going to drill down and decipher what we are seeing in payment trends in the franchise space, with the goal helping you make better operational and marketing decisions.
 Let's begin with a 30,000-foot look at how consumers pay for transactions in franchise businesses.

 Payments Accepted